Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

 $\Sigma$ is the tape alphabet of our given QTM $M$. $\Xi$ is the alphabet of the counter TM. $P_L,P_N,P_R$ are the sets of internal states of the counter TM that can be entered by the TM head moving left, not moving, or moving right (respectively).
 The states $p'\in P_R'$ duplicate the states $p\in P_R$, and $p'\in P'_L$ duplicate those in $P_L$.
 Similarly for the internal states $Q_L,Q_N,Q_R$ of the QTM, with $q'\in Q'_L$ duplicating the states $q\in Q_L$.
 Recall that by the unidirection property of reversible and quantum Turing Machines (\cref{reversible_transitions,QTM_transitions}), these sets are disjoint.

-The $\blankL$ and $\blankR$ Track~2 and~4 symbols are used for cells that do not currently hold the head.\footnote{There are two blank symbols because we will need different symbols to the left and right of the head, in order to enforce the constraint that there is only one head on the track.} The bracket states $\leftend,\rightend$ are the special boundary states $\ket{\leftend},\ket{\rightend}$ from \cref{QTM_in_local_Hamiltonian} that will only appear at the ends of the chain.
-The role of the Track~1 states is described in \cref{sec:clock-oscillator}.
+The $\blankL$ and $\blankR$ Track~2 and~4 symbols are used for cells that do not currently hold the head.\footnote{There are two blank symbols because we will need different symbols to the left and right of the head, in order to enforce the constraint that there is only one head on the track.} The role of the Track~1 states is described in \cref{sec:clock-oscillator}.
 That of the Track~6 ``time-wasting'' tape, as well as the role of the additional Track~4 $P\cup P'_L$ states, will become apparent in \cref{sec:unitarity}.